CorentinJ/Real-Time-Voice-Cloning/README.md

   - ... more?
 - [ ] Get started on the description of SV2TTS
 - [ ] Get started on the analysis of the benchmarks in SV2TTS
+- On the encoder:
+  - [ ] Present the implementation and that of the authors
+  - [ ] Present the results
 - On the Tacotron 2 implementation:
   - [ ] Present results from the basic implementation
   - [ ] Address the Wavenet speed problem